tomrunia/PyTorchConv3D/README.md

 # PyTorch 3D ConvNet

-Simple 3D ConvNet in PyTorch.
+Training and testing 3D ConvNets in PyTorch.